-Tens of millions of dollars in life insurance funds go unclaimed every year, leaving families and loved ones without the financial protection they’re entitled to.
-The Unclaimed Life Insurance Benefits Act, also known as the National Conference of Insurance Legislators (NCOIL) Model Act, standardizes the process for unclaimed life insurance policies to help reduce the number of outstanding claims.
+Every year, tens of millions of dollars in life insurance benefits go unclaimed, leaving families and loved ones without the financial protection they’re entitled to.
+The Model Unclaimed Life Insurance Benefits Act, also known as the National Council of Insurance Legislators (NCOIL) Model Act, standardizes the process for handling unclaimed life insurance policies to help reduce the number of outstanding claims.